weng-pang/camelot/README.md

 Note: For development purpose only

-To load the built-in web server, type this command:
+To load the built-in web server, type this command from your terminal from the same directory as this git repository:

 ```
 bin/cake server
 ```

-Follow the prompt to access the site.
+Follow the prompt to access the site, typically by opening a browser and navigating to `http://localhost:8765/`.

 ## Demonstration Mode